Comic Book History Key Moments in Comic Publishing

 The success of this issue led to a follow-up, all-female liberation project called Wimmen's Comix Collective

-Editor, writer and cover artist Trina Robbins died of a stroke April 10 at the age of 85
+Editor, writer and cover artist Trina Robbins died of a stroke on April 10, 2024 at the age of 85

 Key Facts